Skip to Main Content

 • Books can offer more in-depth analysis of topics/issues/subjects.

-• They can provide a broad overview of topics.
+• On the other hand, they can provide a broad overview of topics.

 • Scholarly books have bibliographies of additional sources that can be used for finding more information about the topic.

-The Library website makes the University of Hawai`i Libraries searchable.
+The Library website makes the University of Hawaiʻi Libraries Catalog searchable.
 You can find books, maps, government documents and streaming media.

-There are 2 kinds of catalog records: one links directly to electronic resources such as books (>over 140,000) and the other record gives information (call numbers) on how books can be found on the library shelves (over 50,000 in the Kauai Community College Library and over 3.5 million in the UH System Libraries).
+There are 2 kinds of catalog records: one links directly to electronic resources such as eBooks (>over 140,000) and the other record gives information (call numbers) on how books can be found on the library shelves (over 50,000 in the Kauaʻi CC Library and over 3.5 million in the UH System Libraries).

 Finding Articles

-Good reasons to use articles from magazines, journals and newspapers are:
+Good reasons to use articles from magazines, journals, and newspapers are that...

-• For current information, especially scientific topics and current events and social issues.
+• They are needed for current information, especially scientific topics, current events, and social issues.

 Popular vs. Scholarly Sources